You might not know I love to cook . . . and did so professionally for 20 years.

 Then I topped with more lemon curd, pound cake and more berries.
 I topped with more lemon curd and a sprig of mint.

-You could add whipped cream on top, but to me the star is the lemon curd and berry mixture so I omitted.
+Also whipped cream on dolloped on top but to me the star is the lemon curd and berry mixture so I omitted.